 What’s Coming Next?

-At Cloudways we have always taken customer feedback seriously, and we have a contagious habit of improving our Platform.
+At Cloudways we have always taken customer feedback seriously to monitor large-scale Java and PHP distributed systems, and we have a contagious habit of improving our Platform.
 We are already working on displaying the PHP access logs and Apache logs in a user-friendly readable format within the Platform.

 The motivation behind building APM into the Platform was to enable you, by keeping you informed about the usage stats of respective applications.
 This lets you make informed decisions.
 Previously, we had Server Monitoring that helped display the usage of server resources over time.
 APM extends monitoring to the application level, thus helping a great deal.
 Now you can understand multiple applications hosted under a single server.